ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 The user's topic file is named by username-botname-language (which english just omitting the -language component).
 This means that a user chatting with a german CS server is having an independent conversation to any conversation he had with the english server.
 If you use LTM files to store long-term data about the user, you can choose whether such data is unique per language or shared, since the name of the file is written in script.

+If `language=ideographic` is used, then spell check is disabled and tokenization will make each character be a token.
+This is useful for languages like Korean and Chinese.

 # Translating concepts

 There is built-in code to translate concepts using Google Translate.
 It requires you have an api key for Google Translate (but you can sign up for free and get $300 worth of credit good for 3 months which is enough to do all your translation work probably).
 You tell CS this as a command line parameter: